Nantahala Farm & Garden

 (Racehorse Alternative Health & Herbal Forums, www.racehorseherbal.com/phpbb/ viewtopic.php?f=3&t=6)

-The first 2 photos are ways to apply a poultice to a farm animal.
+These are ways to apply a poultice to a farm animal.
 Always consult your practitioner of veterinary medicine.

 Classic Farm Animal Book Recommends Comfrey for Healing